aer0ss/aerofs/docs/engineering/requirements/eyja.md

 # Say Goodbye to 'where is the file?'

-“Where is the file?"<br>
+"Where is the file?"<br>
 "I put it in our folder."<br>
 "What folder?"<br>
 "The one I shared with you last week."<br>
 "I can’t find it."<br>
-“Check your email, I have sent you an invite."<br>
+"Check your email, I have sent you an invite."<br>
 "Can’t you just send the file to me?"<br>
 "OK... hang on... there."<br>
-“Thanks.
+"Thanks.
 Does it have the edits I sent last week?"<br>
 "What edits?"

 Eyja brings your work into one place.
 You will never have to ask 'where is the file?' again.